Warbo/chriswarbo-net/unfinished/checking_combinators_with_falsify.md

         checkPair (f, g) = traverse_ (assertEqualOn fuel f g) all
 ```

-This test is more reliable than the first, since it does not `discard` any runs.
+This test is more reliable than the first, since it does not `discard`{.haskell}
-It can take longer, e.g. on the order of minutes rather than seconds (at least
+any runs.
+It can take longer, e.g. on the order of minutes rather than seconds
-for the constants above), since each of the 100 runs is generating and checking
+(at least for the constants above), since each of the 100 runs is generating and
-many more values.
-Thankfully, we know that this effort is being spent on useful
+checking many more values.
+Thankfully, we know that this effort is being spent
-work, rather than duplicate or discarded results.
+on useful work, rather than duplicate or discarded results.

-Augmenting the above with `collect` shows reasonable statistics, for example:
+Augmenting the above with `collect`{.haskell} shows reasonable statistics, for
+example:

  - Equality checks do not timeout much (e.g. happening in only around 6% of
    runs).
 In contrast, *every* run contains some successful equality checks.
  - There is a reasonable spread of group sizes (the number of generated values
-   which reduce `v` to the same normal form).
-Most runs (around 80%) found
+   which reduce `v`{.haskell} to the same normal form).
+Most runs (around 80%)
-   groups of size two (i.e. an individual pair); around 25% found groups of size
+   found groups of size two (i.e. an individual pair); around 25% found groups
-   three; ~20% of size four; and so on, up to sizes around 15.
-Larger groups
+   of size three; ~20% of size four; and so on, up to sizes around 15.
+Larger
-   give rise to more pairwise relationships we can check.
+   groups give rise to more pairwise relationships we can check.
  - The total number of generated terms accumulated per run is roughly uniform,
    from around 15 to around 115.
 Hence each candidate pair is being checked
    against a reasonable amount of example inputs.